ChackDan/PStemp/Add-AzureRmServiceFabricNodes.md

 # Add-AzureRmServiceFabricNodes

 ## SYNOPSIS
-Add nodes to the specific node type
+Add nodes to the specific node type in your cluster.

 ## SYNTAX